jburroni/aistats2023/camera.md

 6. Your paper must use **US letter** format (default in the style file).
 Do **not** change this to A4 paper format.
 7. You must use the fonts as defined in the style file.
 In addition, please **avoid using Type 3 fonts** anywhere in your document, including in embedded images.
 See <https://www.ics.uci.edu/~chenli/pdf-font-types/index.html> for more information.
-8. Please use **ALL CAPS section headings**, as detailed in the latex templates.
+8. Please use **ALL CAPS section headings**, as detailed in the LaTeX templates.
 9. Citations **must** be in the **“(Author, Year)” format**, e.g., (Cheesman, 1985).
-To achieve that, you may use the `natbib` latex package (or any other similar one that achieves the same purpose).
+To achieve that, you may use the `natbib` LaTeX package (or any other similar one that achieves the same purpose).
 Be sure that the sentence reads correctly if the citation is deleted; e.g., instead of “As described by (Cheesman, 1985), we first frobulate the widgets,” write “As described by Cheesman